4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 Opens the Shapes Details window if not opened yet if and when a shape was selected on the map using mouse.</br>
 The feature is different from the _Identify_ checkbox under the frame _Map_, in that this will allow selection of township shapes in the Map window.</br>
 And if _Identify_ button were turned ON, the corresponding shape's detailed information will be selected in the Shapes Details window.</br>
+###### 1.2.15 Label - Opacity
+This is just a label acting as a label to identify the following label as Opacity Percent.</br>
+###### 1.2.16 Label - Opacity %
+This label shows the current opacity % of _SRDTTS_ as set by the opacity slider below it.</br>
+The _Opacity_ set here can be transferred to the _Selected Items_ listview and treeview.</br>
+###### 1.2.17 Slider - Opacity
+Changes the opacity of the SRDTTS window and _Selected Items_ listview and treeview.</br>
+###### 1.2.18 Labels - SR/DT/TS and Corresponding 3 labels
+These labels show how many townships/districts/state/regions were selected in the listview.</br>
+Unless, _MultiSelect_ is turned on, they will show the names but once, _MultiSelect_ is ON, they will show only the counts of the selected townships/districts/state/region.</br>